 Between my first and second years in law school, I was able to study abroad in France.
 It was my first time outside of the U.S., and I had a great time.
-I loved the people and the sights and the food.
-One of my favorite treats was a simple one – small chocolate chip baguettes.
-Even though they were simple, they were delicious!
-Fresh, warm baguettes filled with melty chocolate chips and, sometimes, pearl sugar on top (affiliate link).
+I loved the people, the sights, and the food.

-I have thought about those baguettes so many times!
-Finally, I decided to make my own version at home.
-These chocolate chip baguettes are really easy to make.
 I think I picked up the folding technique from Fine Cooking, and it’s an easy way to shape the baguette.
 They have a nice chewy/crisp crust and soft interior.
 Plus, they’re made from scratch and ready in just 60 minutes.

 The biggest compliment came from my kids; they absolutely love these!
 They said that they’re better than chocolate chip cookies, and, if you knew my little cookie monsters, you’d know that that’s very high praise.